garden-io/garden/docs/features/remote-variables.md

 ## Usage examples

-The examples below assume you've read the Quickstart section above and that the `importVariables` config is set.
+The examples below assume you've read the Quickstart section above and that the `importVariables` field is already set in your Project configuration.

 ### Using remote variables in K8s manifests